italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

  |-----------------------------------------------------------------|

 ~~~~
-{: #figure-plug-pm title="Data structure for Coherent module PM Attributes"}
+{: #figure-plug-pm title="Data structure for optical module PM Attributes"}

 As coherent optical technology continues to gain traction, PM has evolved to include more advanced techniques, such as monitoring the quality of modulated signals and detecting impairments that could degrade performance over long distances.
 By leveraging these PM capabilities, engineers can ensure that the optical layer operates effectively, optimize the utilization of optical resources, and maintain high levels of service continuity and performance throughout the network.

-It is important to note that the "monitored attributes" encompass parameters from the media side, host side, and hardware components of coherent pluggables.
+It is important to note that the "monitored attributes" encompass parameters from the media side, host side, and hardware components of optical modules.

-Performance Monitoring (PM) data is generated for various "monitored attributes" by optical pluggables, representing a range of real-time metrics, including current, average, minimum, and maximum values, as well as counters and states.
+Performance Monitoring (PM) data is generated for various "monitored attributes" by optical modules, representing a range of real-time metrics, including current, average, minimum, and maximum values, as well as counters and states.
 The PM data can be categorized as follows:

 * Basic Monitoring PM data: The analogue values which provide the "current values" of a "monitored attributes" such as laser temperature, eSNR (Effective Signal-to-Noise Ratio) at media input, eSNR at host input, laser frequency error, and more.
 * Advanced Monitoring PM data: The analogue values which provide the "current, average, minimum, and maximum values" of "monitored attributes" such as transmit signal power, Bit Error Rate (BER), chromatic dispersion, etc.